“The bride brought six friends and a ring light...”

-“Brides would literally pass out.”
-7 anonymous bridal shop assistants share their wedding horror stories
+15 anonymous bridal store assistants share their wedding dress horror stories

-Weddings are big business - it costs guests on average £451 to attend one, according to Experian.
+Weddings are big business — it costs guests on average £451 to attend one, according to Experian.
 Brides and grooms aren’t escaping the financial burden either, the same report revealed that the number of people taking out wedding loans has increased by 6% in the last two years.
 There’s also been an increase in people getting married.
-In fact, today—Sunday 23rd June—is one of the most popular wedding dates of the year.
-A whopping 3,636 weddings will be hosted today.
+On the most popular wedding date of the year—Saturday 23rd August—over 3,500 weddings will take place.

 But hold your applause because it’s not all (something) blue skies and confetti.
 There’s bridesmaid burnout, zero plus-one policies, and another costly new phenomenon—the divorce party, which leaves many wondering, are brides okay?

 As I’ve said before—and will again—celebrities are to blame.
-Fresha has looked into how high-profile weddings influence and shape public interest and behaviour and found that “celebrity weddings captivate millions, from the fashion and decor choices to the themes and location, which many prospective brides use to inspire their own weddings,” says one analyst.
+Trend analysts are the beauty concierge service, Fresha, have explored how high-profile weddings influence and shape public interest and behaviour and found that “celebrity weddings captivate millions, from the fashion and decor choices to the themes and location, which many prospective brides use to inspire their own weddings.”

 Is this why some brides-to-be take on the air of a minor celebrity and begin treating their guests as lowly co-stars?
 Experian’s data reveals that 33% of wedding attendees interviewed don’t believe the Bride or Groom took the income of their guests into consideration.